 The Doctor of Nursing Practice programs position Rutgers to be at the forefront of nursing education programs in the country.
 The American Association of Colleges of Nursing (AACN) has recommended that by 2015, the standard for Advanced Practice Nursing Education be the DNP.
 Consequently, in fall 2012 Rutgers College of Nursing will no longer admit new nurse practitioner students into a master's program but has incorporated nurse practitioner education into the Post-BSN Doctor of Nursing Practice curriculum.

-All students enrolled in the Doctor of Nursing Practice Program will complete an evidence-based practice capstone project as a requirement for graduation.
+All students enrolled in the Doctor of Nursing Practice Program will complete an evidence-based practice project as a requirement for graduation.

-The capstone project is a culmination of the knowledge gained in the DNP courses.
+The project is a culmination of the knowledge gained in the DNP courses.
 The project is an opportunity to demonstrate an analytical approach to programmatic, administrative, policy or practice issues in a format that supports the synthesis, transfer and utilization of knowledge.
 This project will demonstrate identification and resolution of a practice problem through the scholarship of application or integration, rather than the scholarship of discovery associated with a PhD program of study (Boyer, 1997).

-A capstone project is not intended to test new models, develop new theory, or test hypotheses.
-Depending upon the student’s area of emphasis or interest, the capstone project might include the evaluation of a program or intervention, an analysis of a health care policy, an in-depth case study, a gap analysis, a comprehensive systematic review for determination of best practice, or the development of a strategic plan for the delivery of healthcare.
+A project is not intended to test new models, develop new theory, or test hypotheses.
+Depending upon the student’s area of emphasis or interest, the project might include the evaluation of a program or intervention, an analysis of a health care policy, an in-depth case study, a gap analysis, a comprehensive systematic review for determination of best practice, or the development of a strategic plan for the delivery of healthcare.